USDA Announces Major Program Improvements, Progress, and Investments to Benefit American Farmers, Ranchers, and Producers

 The Noninsured Crop Disaster Assistance Program (NAP) provides financial assistance to producers of non-insurable crops when low yields, loss of inventory or prevented planting occur due to natural disasters.
 There is a Congressionally mandated fee waiver for basic coverage for underserved producers.
 However, a previous set of procedures and regulations created a paperwork burden that stood in the way of many producers taking advantage of the basic coverage option.
 The recent rule removes barriers and establishes procedures through which an underserved producer with a CCC-860, Socially Disadvantaged, Limited Resource, Beginning and Veteran Farmer or Rancher Certification, on file prior to the applicable NAP application closing date will automatically receive basic coverage for any NAP-eligible crops they plant.
 Underserved producers on file for 2022 will also receive retroactive basic coverage.
 Like all other covered producers, underserved producers will still need to file a notice of loss and apply for benefits.

 In addition to the basic catastrophic level coverage under NAP, producers can buy-up higher levels of coverage by paying a premium.
 Underserved producers receive a 50 percent discount on any premiums.
 Producers who are interested in obtaining NAP coverage for 2023 should also contact their local FSA county office for information on eligibility, coverage options and applying for coverage.
 FSA also plans to target outreach to previous producers of NAP-eligible crops to ensure these producers are aware of their options.
-For more information, reference our NAP fact sheet (PDF, 622 KB).
+For more information, reference our NAP Fact Sheet.

 USDA Making More Investments in Meat and Poultry Processing